Domestic Abuse Related Death Reviews

-A Domestic Homicide Review (DHR) is a multi-agency review carried out when someone has been killed as a result of domestic abuse.
+A Domestic Abuse Related Death Review (DARDR), previously known as a Domestic Homicide Review (DHR), is a multi-agency review carried out when a person has died as a result of domestic abuse, either by homicide (murder) or suicide.

-The purpose of the review is to understand whether there are any lessons that can be learned from the way in which local organisations and professionals worked with the victim and to make recommendations to prevent future deaths.
+The purpose of the review is to understand whether there are any lessons that can be learned from the way in which local organisations and professionals worked with the victim.
+It is also carried out to make recommendations to prevent future deaths.

 These reviews follow Home Office guidance which is published on its website.